metauni/metauni.github.io/posts/events/seminar-foundations.md

 # Foundations seminar

-Co-organisers: Billy Price and Will Troiani.
+A seminar on the nature of mathematical objects, logic, Gödel's theorems.

-This seminar is about the foundations of mathematics.
+**Co-organisers**: Billy Price and Will Troiani.

 ## Future schedule